kennyzha/Suggest-Me-Food/README.md

 # Suggest-Me-Food UB Hacking 2016
-Uses ingredients in your fridge to come up wit ha recipe
+Input ingredients that you have lying around at home and the program will come up with a wide range of recipes that you can make with the inputted ingredients.

 ![Image of Application](http://i.imgur.com/CQWFsSj.png)